 There's a lot to think about when it comes to teaching and planning a class.
 Our faculty resources are great tools to help you fully prepare for your next course load.

 Explore helpful policies and practices to you get your semester off to a great start.
 Find links to teaching resources on topics like accessibility, online teaching, syllabus design, and more!

 Are you a new faculty member at ISU?
 Want to show your faculty candidate what’s offered by CTLT?
 Find resources for new faculty and faculty candidates here.

-Find required and suggested language to include in your syllabi, gathered from across the university campus and reflecting best practices in student learning.
+Find required and suggested language to include in your syllabi, gathered from across the university and reflecting research-based best practices in student learning.

 Looking for civic & community engagement opportunities?
 Find resources and opportunities here.

 Expand the scope of your students’ learning to a world-wide perspective.
 These resources will help you focus students on international perspectives, in keeping with the goals set out in Educating Illinois .

 Get advice to help learners succeed in online education, including a guide to skills that they need and a list of campus services where your can refer students to get help.